-It was in this context of neglect that Thomas Bruce, the 7th Earl of Elgin paid the indifferent Turkish authorities for the right to take away a large collection of sculpture, inscriptions and architectural pieces from the Acropolis.
-In 1816 CE the British Government bought the collection now known as the Elgin Marbles which now reside in the British Museum of London.
-Elgin took away 14 metopes (mostly from the south side), a large number of the best preserved slabs from the frieze (and casts of the rest) and some figures from the pediments (notably the torso sections of Athena, Poseidon and Hermes, a reasonably well preserved Dionysos and a horse head).
-The other pieces of sculpture left at the site suffered the fate of exposure to weather and particularly in the late 20th century CE, the ruinous effects of chronic air pollution.
+It was in this context of neglect that Thomas Bruce, the 7th Earl of Elgin, paid the indifferent Turkish authorities for the right to take away a large collection of sculpture, inscriptions, and architectural pieces from the Acropolis.
+In 1816 CE the British Government bought the collection, now known as the Elgin Marbles, which now resides in the British Museum of London.
+Elgin took away 14 metopes (mostly from the south side), a large number of the best preserved slabs from the frieze (and casts of the rest), and some figures from the pediments (notably the torso sections of Athena, Poseidon, and Hermes, a reasonably well preserved Dionysos, and a horse head).
+The other pieces of sculpture left at the site suffered the fate of exposure to weather, and particularly in the late 20th century CE, the ruinous effects of chronic air pollution.
 Indeed, it was not until 1993 CE that the remaining frieze slabs were removed from the exposed ruin for safer keeping.
 However, the most important pieces now reside in the Acropolis Museum, a purpose built state-of-the-art exhibition space which opened in 2011 CE and stands in full view of the ruined temple just 300m away, still majestically dominating the skyline of Athens.
 Pericles had made no idle boast then when he emphatically stated that ‘...we shall be the marvel of the present day and of ages yet to come’.

 Donate and help us!